arsitektur-jaringan-komputer/Modul-Jarkom/Modul-GNS3/README-English.md

 - Whatever is installed on a node is **not persistent**, meaning that when you work on that project again you will need to reinstall the application
 - Therefore, **always** save the node's config to the `/root` directory before leaving the project
-- You can put the command you always want to run on that node into the `/root/.bashrc` file, at the very bottom.
+- You can put the command you always want to run on that node into the `/root/init.sh` file, at the very bottom.
 (Example: the iptables and echo nameserver commands from earlier)

   ![Bashrc](images/tips-trick-1.png)

+  > [!TIP]
+> The directories configured as persistent volumes on the netics-pc appliance are `/root`, `/etc`, and `/etc/network`.

+  > [!IMPORTANT]
+  > Run `chmod +x /root/init.sh` to make the init bash script to be run for every time the node is started/restart

-- Besides `/root/.bashrc`, you can add a startup script by placing the command in the `network config`, preceded by the word `up`, as in the following example:
+- Besides `/root/init.sh`, you can add a startup script by placing the command in the `network config`, preceded by the word `up` or modify the file `/etc/network/interface`, as in the following example:

   ![Network](images/tips-trick-2.png)